Maddiaa0/xorshift-noir/README.md

 A minimal random number generator in noir with a matching typescript implementation.
 Use the same randomness in the client as within your circuits.

+**Components**

+1. `circuits/main.nr` contains an implementation of xorshift
+2. `test/test.ts` contains a matching TsXorshift that generates the same numbers

 # Generated from [nplate](https://github.com/whitenois3/nplate)

 A **Simple**, **Minimalist** Template for Noir Projects.